-How to Clean Yellow uPVC Windows
+How Do You Clean Yellow uPVC Windows?

 Depending on the nature of the staining, you might have some luck with more gentle cleaning solutions.
 Baby wipes have been known to lift away some stains, and make a good first point of call if you have access to them.
 Household cleaners like CiF should be regarded with some caution; be sure to check the bottle doesn’t contain any bleach.

 You can also find some specially-formulated uPVC window cleaner on the market, which may restore new life to ailing windows.
 Even if you don’t experience stellar results, you can at least be sure that you aren’t going to do any harm!